shiri-karni1/BeSafeHackathonTeam10/README.md

 ### Client Directory (`client/`)
 Contains the React (Vite) frontend application.
-- `package.json`: Lists the client-side dependencies and scripts for managing the React application.
-- `.env`: Stores environment variables like the API endpoint URL.
-- `index.html`: Main HTML page hosting all the React components of the application (frontend entry point)
-- `public/`: static assets that do not need to be processed by Vite's build pipeline.
-These files are copied as-is to the build output directory.
-In our case, the HTML's favicon.
+- `package.jsStatic assets that do not need to be processed by Vite's build pipeline.
 - `src/`: Contains the source code for the React application.
-   - `assets/`: assets that are part of the source code and need to be processed by Vite's build pipeline.
-This includes images, fonts, and other files that might be imported into your JS or CSS files.
-In our case, the QueenB summer camp logo.
+   - `assets/`: Assets that are part of the source code and need to be processed by Vite's build pipeline.
-   - `components/`: Reusable UI components such as buttons, forms, and other elements.
+   - `components/`: Reusable UI components including:
+     - `ChatBoard/`: Main chat interface component
+     - `ChatCard/`: Individual chat message cards
+     - `ChatHeader/`: Chat header with navigation
+     - `navBar/`: Main navigation bar
+     - `ProtectedRoute/`: Route protection for authenticated users
+     - `SocketFactory/`: Socket.io connection management
-   - `context/`: Contains the React context for the ducks, responsible for pulling the current duck from the API
+   - `context/`: React context providers for state management (AuthContext, DuckContext)
-   - `pages/`: Page components that represent different routes in the application.
+   - `pages/`: Page components representing different routes:
+     - `HomePage/`: Landing page
+     - `login/` & `registration/`: Authentication pages
+     - `ChatThread/`: Individual chat conversations
+     - `NewChat/`: Create new chat interface
+     - `OnBoarding/`: User onboarding flow
-   - `services/`: Services for making API calls and handling business logic.
+   - `services/`: Services for API calls and business logic (axios configuration)
    - `styles/`: CSS and styling files for the application.
    - `App.jsx`: The main React component that sets up routing and renders the application.
    - `index.jsx`: The entry point for the React application, responsible for rendering the App component into the DOM.